XpressAI/xircuits.io/docs/getting-started/Installation.md

 ```
 ## Development

+For most use cases installing via `pip install xircuits` should be enough.
+If you would like to modify some of the Xircuits core functions (such as node and port logic) you may follow the following steps.
 ### Prerequisites

-Xircuits requires nodejs and yarn to build.
+Building Xircuits requires nodejs and yarn.
 The test nvm version is 14.15.3.
 You may also want to set yarn globally accessible by:

 ```